Monthly Employer Briefing: April 2026

 Key themes in 2026 state legislative activity include:

-• Paid leave.
-New state paid family and medical leave proposals and expansions of existing programs continue to be among the most active legislative areas.
+- Paid leave.
+Employers should monitor new state paid family and medical leave proposals and potential expansions of existing programs, which continue to be among the most active legislative areas.

-• Wage and hour.
-Bills addressing minimum wage increases, overtime thresholds, pay frequency, wage theft penalties, and tip credit modifications are on the table in multiple states.
+- Wage and hour.
+Employers should monitor bills addressing minimum wage increases, overtime thresholds, pay frequency, wage theft penalties, and tip credit modifications that may be under consideration in several states.

-• AI and employment.
-Legislation governing the use of artificial intelligence in hiring, performance management, and employee monitoring is advancing in several states, reflecting growing regulatory attention to this area.
+- AI and employment.
+Employers should monitor legislation that may govern the use of artificial intelligence in hiring, performance management, and employee monitoring, reflecting growing regulatory attention to this area.

-• Workplace safety.
-Heat illness prevention, workplace violence prevention, and indoor air quality standards are among the safety-related topics under consideration in several state legislatures.
+- Workplace safety.
+Employers should monitor heat illness prevention, workplace violence prevention, and indoor air quality standards that may be among the safety-related topics under consideration in several state legislatures.

-Employers who engage with these legislative processes — through industry associations, public comment opportunities, and direct advocacy — have the best chance of shaping outcomes.
+Employers who engage with these legislative processes — through industry associations, public comment opportunities, and direct advocacy — may have a better chance of shaping outcomes.
 Employers who do not track legislative activity risk being caught off guard when new requirements take effect.

 Immigration Enforcement Developments